-When I found out that Rachel from Sun Scholars was organizing a Halloween Costume Parade.
-I knew I wanted to participate.
 My kids love dressing up year round, so I’m eager to see all the great costume ideas that float around the internet this time of year.
 I’m not exactly the crafty, make-up a costume type though.
-So, I figured that I would participate by finding for you the best no sew costumes on the internet.
-You can join the parade by adding onto this post photos of any costumes that you have created (whether they involve sewing or not)!
+So, I figured that I would help everyone out by finding for you the best no sew costumes on the internet.
+Here are 50+ No Sew Costumes just in time for Halloween!

 You can find 35+ No-Sew Costumes on Parenting, my favorites were:

 Red Ted Art (whose blog is full of fantastic crafty projects) came up with this adorable, non-spooky witch costume complete with tutu.
 For those who like literary costumes, she also has some incredible Where the Wild Things Are masks made from paper bags.
 And if you like simple last minute costumes, all you need is black outfits, white paper, tape, and face paint, to make her Skeleton costume.